cba023/alaya-devdocs/docs/JS-SDK.md

  Parameter:

-`bech32Address` - String:  The address string to be checked in bech32 format; lax represents the test network address, and lat represents the main network address.
+`bech32Address` - String:  The address string to be checked in bech32 format; atx represents the test network address, and atp represents the main network address.

 Returns: